The West Nile Virus (WNV) season causes temporary restrictions for blood donation 1.7.-30.11.2019 also in the EU region.

 - Albania*, Bosnia and Herzegovina*, Kosovo*, Macedonia*, Montenegro*, Serbia* (*countries outside EU with 28 day deferral all year)

 Note!
-There is no restriction for donating blood after visiting Cyprus.
+There is no restriction for donating blood after visiting the Greek islands.

 If you get ill with a fever during or soon after the stay in a WNV risk area, blood donation is possible earliest when it has been 28 days since the return and recovery.